Park of Dorwin Falls: Cascades Park

-Cascades Park is built along the Ouareau River and is located upstream of Pontbriand Lake which stretches south of the village of Rawdon by an enlargement of the Ouareau River.
+Cascades Park (French: Parc des Cascades) is built along the Ouareau River and is located upstream of Pontbriand Lake which stretches south of the village of Rawdon by an enlargement of the Ouareau River.
 The flow of water passing through the rocks offers a magnificent spectacle of nature.
-Parc des Cascades is accessible by route 341.
-It is located at 6669, boulevard Pontbriand, Rawdon.
+Cascades Park is accessible by route 341, approximately 10 minutes by car from the town centre.